pankaj1070/RiskyBusiness_Sampling/README.md

 1. Which model had the best balanced accuracy score?

-Ans: Balanced Random Forest Classifier had the best balanced accuracy score of 0.99 compared to easy ensemble accuracy score of 0.94
+Balanced Random Forest Classifier had the best balanced accuracy score of 0.99 compared to easy ensemble accuracy score of 0.94

 2. Which model had the best recall score?

-Ans: Balanced Random Forest Classifier had the best recall score of 1 compared to easy ensemble recall score of 0.94
+Balanced Random Forest Classifier had the best recall score of 1 compared to easy ensemble recall score of 0.94

 3. Which model had the best geometric mean score?

-Ans: Easy ensemble had the best geometric mean score of 0.93 compared to Balanced Forest classifier geometric mean score of 0.57
+Easy ensemble had the best geometric mean score of 0.93 compared to Balanced Forest classifier geometric mean score of 0.57